Petroleum History Society logo

 Our Responsibility to Remember

-Because if they hadn't, Calgary would not be Canada's second largest centre for major corporate head offices.
-Edmonton would not be western Canada's refining centre.
+Oilmen no longer construct drill sites with pick and shovel, grind through dolomite from rickety wooden derricks, or drill wildcats with little more than faith in geology and God, at gamblers’ odds.
+But let’s not forget the people who did.
+Because if they hadn’t, Sarnia would not have developed as one of North America’s large refining and petrochemical centres.
+Calgary would not be headquarters for nearly half of the world’s publicly-traded oil companies.
+Edmonton would not be western Canada’s refining centre.
 There would be no petrochemical plants in Red Deer.
 Fort St. John and Estevan would not be important oil and gas production centres.
-Fort McMurray would not be the world leader in oil sands production and technology.
-And there would not be a giant network of pipelines stretching from Western Canada to North America's great petroleum markets.
-Nor, perhaps, would Canada stand today as one of the world's leading industrial nations.
+Fort McMurray would not be the global centre for ultra-heavy oil production and technology.
+There would not be a giant network of pipelines stretching from Western Canada to North America’s great petroleum markets.
+Nor, perhaps, would Canada stand today as one of the world’s leading industrial nations.

 Join Us